fjprog101/AT15/src/main/java/org/fundacionjala/at15/pokemon/Stories 3.md

 ## User Story 2: Exception handlers
 Include Exception handling for the non ideal scenarios that are not currently supported by the project.

 - Use commands without required subcommands.
-Example: pkm create pokemon
+Example: pkm create -name "Pikachu"
 - Create objects (pokemon, trainer, battle) with missing required information.
 Example, create pokemon without hit points or trainer without name
 - The object (pokemon, trainer, battle) couldn't be read or created due a read/write error
 - A pokemon cannot learn a new movement due max limit of movements has been reached